| Type: | Package |

 f(x_1, \cdots, x_k) = \frac{k! \exp{(-\sum_{i=1}^{k} \frac{x_i - \mu_i}{\sigma_i})}}{[\prod_{i=1}^{p} \sigma_i] [1 + \sum_{i=1}^{k} \exp{(-\frac{x_i - \mu_i}{\sigma_i})}]^{1+k}},

-where -\infty<x_i, \mu_i<\infty, \sigma_i > 0, i=1,\cdots, k
+where -\infty<x_i, \mu_i<\infty, \sigma_i > 0, i=1,\cdots, k.

-Cumulative distribution function F(x_1, \dots, x_k)
+Cumulative distribution function F(x_1, \dots, x_k) is given as

 F(x_1, \cdots, x_k) = \left[1 + \sum_{i=1}^{k} \exp(-\frac{x_i-\mu_i}{\sigma_i})\right]^{-1}.

-Equicoordinate quantile is obtained by solving the following equation for q
+Equicoordinate quantile is obtained by solving the following equation for q through the built-in one dimension root finding function uniroot:

 \int_{-\infty}^{q} \cdots \int_{-\infty}^{q} f(x_1, \cdots, x_k) dx_k \cdots dx_1 = p,

-is the given cumulative probability.
+where p is the given cumulative probability.

-is obtained by the following formula related to cumulative distribution function F(x_1, \dots, x_k)
+The survival function \bar{F}(x_1, \cdots, x_k) is obtained by the following formula related to cumulative distribution function F(x_1, \dots, x_k) (Joe, 1997)

 \bar{F}(x_1, \cdots, x_k) = 1 + \sum_{S \in \mathcal{S}} (-1)^{|S|} F_S(x_j, j \in S).

-from multivariate logistic distribution can be generated through transformation of multivariate Lomax random variables Y_1, \cdots, Y_k
+Random numbers X_1, \cdots, X_k from multivariate logistic distribution can be generated through transformation of multivariate Lomax random variables Y_1, \cdots, Y_k by letting X_i=\mu_i-\sigma_i\ln(\theta_i Y_i), i = 1, \cdots, k; see Nayak (1987).

 Value

-gives the numerical values of the probability density.
+dmvlogis gives the numerical values of the probability density.

-gives the cumulative probability.
+pmvlogis gives the cumulative probability.

-gives the equicoordinate quantile.
+qmvlogis gives the equicoordinate quantile.

-generates random numbers.
+rmvlogis generates random numbers.

-gives the value of survival function
+smvlogis gives the value of survival function

 References